adaptive-democracy/hopeful-path/book/quadratic-range-voting.md

 Quadratic Range Voting is simply a combination of [Quadratic Voting](https://en.wikipedia.org/wiki/Quadratic_voting) and [Range Voting](https://en.wikipedia.org/wiki/Score_voting) (and its simplest variant [Approval Voting](https://electionscience.org/approval-voting-101/)).

 - At any time, a polity would have some set of elections, and each voter some finite number of Quadratic voting "weights".
-I call them weights rather than credits since the persistent schedule means voters *allocate* weights rather than *spending* them, so they always have the same fixed amount at any time.
+I call them weights rather than credits since the adaptive schedule means voters *allocate* weights rather than *spending* them, so they always have the same fixed amount at any time.
 - To cast a vote in an election, they must place at least one weight on that *election*, which allows them to cast a traditional range ballot in that election, giving some candidates a score on a positive fixed scale (such as from 0 to 10).
 Separately, they can place another weight to cast a *negative* range ballot to give candidates negative scores on the same fixed scale.
 Requiring separate weights for positive and negative weights is done to neutralize a potential strategy I'll discuss later.
 - The final amount of votes given to any candidate for any ballot is defined as: `votes = score * sqrt(weights)`.
 This means the voter can increase the strength of all the scores on their ballot for an election by placing more weights on that ballot, but in a quadratically limited way.
 This is done separately for positive and negative ballots.
 - At any time, voters could place "nomination" weights on specific individual candidates to nominate them for a particular election, with some as yet undetermined rule for how much weight a candidate would need to enter the election.
 Voters could also place "anti-nomination" weights that count *against* an individual candidate, potentially causing them to be removed from the election if they at any time fall below the entry threshold.